-Moreover, I strongly encourage you to install Zotero (see here), which is an open-source reference management software that supports many citation styles (e.g. JEPP here).
-While this will save you a bunch of time, please beware!
-This will not make your references an automatic success.
-When adding a source check it carefully for errors.
-Moreover, always double-check your bibliography before handing in your paper.
-Don’t blame mistakes on Zotero!
+I strongly encourage you to install Zotero, a free tool for reference management that supports practically all citation styles.
+Zotero will save you a lot of time, but please be careful: it will not automatically make your references correct.
+When adding a source, check it carefully for errors, and always double-check your bibliography before submitting your paper.
+Don’t blame mistakes on Zotero.

 General

 - Please make sure to include all sources you use in the text in the bibliography at the end.
 Do not include sources you have read but not used in the text.
-Double-check your bibliography before handing in!
+Double-check your bibliography before submitting.

-- When you include two or more publications by the same author, distinguish them by adding letters to the year of publication (e.g. Jones 2000a, 2000b, 2000c).
+- When you include two or more publications by the same author from the same year, distinguish them by adding letters to the year of publication, for example Jones 2000a, 2000b, 2000c.

-- When using sources from more than one author in the same reference, order them alphabetically and separate them using semicolons (e.g. Adams 2002; Burns and Jones 1999a, 1999b; Colbert 2010).
+- When citing more than one source in the same reference, order them alphabetically and separate them using semicolons, for example Adams 2002; Burns and Jones 1999a, 1999b; Colbert 2010.

-- When you already referred to the author(s) in the sentence itself, only add the year of publication in brackets, as in “Smith (2015) claimed that…”.
+- When you already refer to the author(s) in the sentence itself, only add the year of publication in brackets, as in “Smith (2015) noted that…”.

-- When a reference has three or more authors, only state the first followed by “et al.” (e.g. Smith et al. 2014).
+- When a reference has three or more authors, only state the first author followed by et al., for example Smith et al. 2014.
 Please note that this only applies to the in-text citation.
 In the bibliography, please list all authors.

-- Include page numbers in your in-text citations (e.g. Smith 2015: 15).
-It is a basic principle of academic courtesy to let the reader know where to find the information you are referring to.
-The only exception is if you are referring to information so central to published work that it is already mentioned in the abstract.
+- Include page numbers in your in-text citations, for example Smith 2015: 15.
+You should always let the reader know where to find the specific information you are referring to.

 Scholarly sources